 Rest and celebrate.
 I’m in a season of celebrating all things.
 All the relationships I have been curating.
 All the love I have been spreading.
 All the seeds I have been planting.
 THIS is the time for harvest.
 I’ve been super blessed to be surrounded by such empowered people.

 It’s time to rest and honour the fact the Universe loves me.
 Super blessed.
 Super humbled.
 I know the Universe loves me because it’s offering me opportunities to laugh.
 Today’s laughter was my red solo cup.
-When others started arguing over toilet paper, I decided to disengage by silent protest.
+As the world goes crazy and argues over toilet paper, I decided to disengage by silent protest.
 Rather than use paper, I’ve been cleaning with a red solo cup.
 Today the water in my cup was cold.
 I nearly froze my lady bits.
 I almost fell into the toilet.
 The Universe always provides a good laugh…

 The journey continues…